 Strategic communication is an ongoing activity where the purpose, audience, message, tools, and channels may change at any given moment.
-In the context of water shortage response, the purpose may be an emergency water shortage such as what may result from the impacts of an earthquake or a longer-term, non-emergency shortage condition like drought.
-In an emergency, MWDOC will activate the communication protocol detailed in the Water Emergency Response Organization of Orange County (WEROC) Emergency Operations Plan administered by MWDOC.
+In the context of water shortage response, the purpose may be an emergency water shortage like what may result from the impacts of an earthquake or a longer-term, non-emergency shortage condition like drought.
+In an emergency, MWDOC will activate the communication protocol detailed in the WEROC Emergency Operations Plan.
 In a non-emergency water shortage situation, MWDOC will implement the procedures identified in the Strategic Communications Program and Plan.

 The MWDOC Strategic Communications Program and Plan aligns the MWDOC's identified goals and objectives with the respective audiences, and outlines the appropriate communications tools and channels used to connect them all together.
 The most current MWDOC Strategic Communications Program and Plan was revised in 2020.
 This living document will continue to be updated and amended as the MWDOC's goals and objectives evolve, shift, or change.
 We recognize that more can be done to highlight the projects, policies, and programs that water agencies have developed to help ensure the County's continued resilience and reliability.
+Acknowledging this opportunity, MWDOC is currently in the process of developing Board's Strategic Priorities, where increased outreach and public education related to water supply reliability is both a focal point and long-term commitment.
+Following the completion of the MWDOC Board Strategic Priorities (in progress) an update to the Strategic Communications Program and Plan is expected to be completed by in Fiscal Year 2023-2024.